Vision Introduction — Automatic Face Detection and Cropping for App Avatar Upload (Swift)

 let ratio = UIScreen.main.bounds.size.width

-// This is because I set the left and right alignment of the UIImageView to 0, with an aspect ratio of 1:1.
+// Here, UIImageView is set with zero left and right alignment and an aspect ratio of 1:1

 let sourceImage = UIImage(named: "Demo2")?.kf.resize(to: CGSize(width: ratio, height: CGFloat.leastNonzeroMagnitude), for: .aspectFill)

-// Using KingFisher's image resizing feature, with width as the base and height flexible.
+// Use KingFisher's image resizing feature, width as the base, height flexible

 imageView.contentMode = .redraw